Endometritis is inflammation of the inner lining of the uterus or endometrium.

-Endometritis is where the uterus lining becomes inflamed from infection.
-Endometriosis is where the lining of the uterus grows outside of it, causing abdominal and pelvic pain.
-Endometriosis is not caused by an infection.
+Endometritis is when the lining of the uterus becomes inflamed due to an infection.
+Endometriosis is where tissue similar to the lining of the uterus grows outside the uterus.
+An infection does not cause endometriosis.

-Endometritis has been found to have an impact on the ability of a woman to get or stay pregnant.
+Endometritis can affect a person’s ability to get pregnant or stay pregnant.
 Inflammation of the uterus can cause scarring, which prevents an embryo from implanting and developing normally within the uterine wall.

 However, the same study reports that antibiotic treatment can lead to a significant improvement in fertility and successful pregnancies.